Watchdog fines private bank Coutts over fund sales

 The Financial Services Authority (FSA) said on Tuesday Coutts had also agreed to carry out an in-house "past business review" overseen by an independent third party and would compensate customers who lost out as a result of the failings.

-Coutts, whose clients have included the Queen, sports stars, pop idols, financiers and National Lottery winners, had "generally informed" customers the AIG Enhanced Variable Rate Fund was an alternative to a deposit account, whereas it was really more risky, the FSA said.
+Coutts, whose clients have included Britain's Queen Elizabeth II, sports stars, pop idols, financiers and National Lottery winners, had "generally informed" customers the AIG Enhanced Variable Rate Fund wa2s an alternative to a deposit account, whereas it was really more risky, the FSA said.

 Coutts also failed to respond appropriately to the financial turmoil following the credit crunch in 2007 and 2008 when investment risk was heightened, the regulator added.